Search the website

 The Nomination Committee represents 4C’s shareholders.
 It proposes to the Annual General Meeting nominations for Chairman of the Board, members of the Board, auditor and auditor’s fees, Chairman of the Annual General Meeting, fees for Board and committee work as well as a decision on the principles for the appointment of a new Nomination Committee.

 Shareholders who have proposals relating to the work of the Nomination Committee should submit these to email address nominationcommittee@4cstrategies.com.
-To enable the Nomination Committee to examine proposals received with sufficient care, these should be submitted no later than 31 December 2023.
+To enable the Nomination Committee to examine proposals received with sufficient care, these should be submitted no later than 31 December 2024.

-The Annual General Meeting 2024 for 4C Group AB (publ) will be held on Wednesday 15th of May 2024, in Stockholm, at 14.00 CEST.
+The Annual General Meeting 2025 for 4C Group AB (publ) will be held Thursday 21st of May 2025, in Stockholm, at 17.00 CEST.